Nursing Jobs: Reno, NV, Overview

 Quick Facts About Nursing Jobs in Reno, NV

 - Is Nevada a compact state?
 No, a compact license does not validate you for practice in Reno.
 You’ll need to apply for a license by reciprocity to work in Nevada.
+Learn more about the Nevada Nurse Practice Act.

-- Where can I find information about RN license requirements in Nevada?
+- Where can I find information about nursing license requirements in Nevada?
 The Nevada State Board of Nursing website has information for filing your license by reciprocity, renewals, and more.
 If your renewal deadline is approaching, use our three-step guide on nursing license renewals in Nevada.

 What to Know When Looking for Nursing Jobs in Reno, NV